Rice production in South Korea: History of production

 Before ancient Koreans ate rice, they ate mixed grains as a staple food.
 As rice entered Korea through the north, it was actively grown in Yeongnam and Honam regions, which have favorable climatic conditions.
 Rice production in Baekje and Silla was high during the Three Kingdoms of Korea, and rice topped the list of staple foods, especially during the Unified Silla period.
 Rice in Korea is weak against falling and rice blasts, but it is resistant to cold and grows well even if there is insufficient water.

 Rice cultivation became common in the Goryeo dynasty, during which period production was strengthened by the building of rice warehouses, improvement of cultivation methods, and expansion of agricultural areas.
 As the population increased and the preference for rice increased, production of rice became essential.
 During the Joseon dynasty, rice planting methods spread throughout the country, increasing the overall amount of rice production.

+It is believed that the japonica or sinica variety was initially domesticated in the Yangtze Valley some 6,000–9,000 years ago, made its way into Korea, and eventually to Japan by farmers escaping regional conflicts during the Gojoseon era in the first millennia BCE.

 By the late Joseon dynasty, there were about 1,500 varieties of rice in South Korea.
-Due to the policy of replacing Korean traditional rice during the Japanese colonial era with Japanese rice varieties, only 55 traditional cultivars remained by 1935.
+Due to the policy of replacing the rainbow of diverse Korean varieties during the Japanese colonial era with its preference for short grain white japonica varieties, only 55 traditional cultivars remained by 1935.

 The rice harvest in 1978 was smaller due to damage by blight, harmful insects and cold weather.
-South Korea was able to achieve substantial self-sufficiency in rice after the mid-1980s due to technology and the distribution of Tongil Rice.
+South Korea was able to achieve substantial self-sufficiency in rice after the mid-1980s due to technology and the distribution of the locally developed hybrid strain of tongil rice, however the taste was bland and consumers associated it with poverty.
+As the economy began to prosper in 1990s, farmers returned to the japonica variety, which consumers associated with affluence since the colonial and post-war eras.